NZ COVID Tracer has been designed to protect your privacy and keep your data safe.

 NZ COVID Tracer has also been assessed by independent security experts to ensure your data is managed securely.

-If you choose to uninstall NZ COVID Tracer, you can request the deletion of any information you provided during the registration process by sending an email to email@example.com.
+If for whatever reason you choose to uninstall NZ COVID Tracer, you can request the deletion of any information you provided during the registration process by sending an email to [email protected].
 Please include the reason for your request and a contact phone number.

 You can update any personal information held on your device by bringing up the relevant screen within NZ COVID Tracer.
-You can check your digital diary at any time by tapping the icon on the top-left of the ‘Scan’ screen.
+You can check your digital diary at any time by selecting ‘View my diary’ on the ‘My profile’ screen or by tapping the icon on the top-left of the ‘Record a visit’ screen.

 Under the Privacy Act 1993, you can request a copy of any information the Ministry of Health holds about you.
 Further information - Current data access policy.